nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 - After creating the streaming dataset we see a **Push URL** which we copy and store securely for usage in step 5).
 The URL contains a token that should only be known to the sender (Confluent) and receiver (Power BI) - it is not for sharing.
 Although the connection will be securely encrypted through HTTPS, please keep in mind that data is sent over the public web and such entails residual risk (more information [here](https://medium.com/smallcase-engineering/web-security-access-token-in-url-79366a2bcb49)).
 - Create a new **Dashboard** and add a tile connected to your streaming dataset.
 For starters choose a clustered bar chart as the visualization type.
 Enter "name" as the axis and legend, "price" as values.
 Finish by choosing 20 minutes as the time window to display.
 You can optionally add additional visualizations as shown in the video.

-pause and frequency

 ##### 5) Confluent to Power BI connection
 Data is now produced to our topic in Confluent, but we are still missing a consumer who can pull that data and push it to the Power BI API.
-Confluent has a fully managed connector for such purposes.
-Follow these steps to set up the final connection:
+Confluent has a fully managed connector for such purposes:
 - Navigate back to the connector marketplace and select the **HTTP Sink connector**.
 We follow the known procedure for the API key.
-Enter your URL from the Power BI, "TLSv1.2" as SSL Protocol (see why below*) and continue.
+Enter your URL from the Power BI, "TLSv1.2" as SSL Protocol (see why issue 1 below ) and continue.
 Choose JSON as the record value format and open the advanced configurations.
 Here, select "json" as the request body format and "true" for the "Batch json as array" field.
 Create the Connector and wait for the provisioning.
--
+- Take care of issue 2 below.

 Review:
 Overall simple convenient solution, keep in mind showcase, real life use case requires more thoughts on architecture aspects like secure networking.